 Greater than 2 metres

 Prohibitions including whether you can bring your dog:

 Shade available out of the water

 There is no camping next to Seven Creeks at Euroa.
-If you are planning to stay overnight in the area you can try
+If you are planning to stay overnight in the area near this swim,

 Historic buildings in Railway Avenue, and Gooram Falls